areebbeigh/Freya/README.md

 </ul>

 ###The Speech Dictionary
 Now you've setup Speech Recognition.
 Unless computers love your accent, you'll have to add a few words to your Windows **Speech Dictionary**.
 Sometimes when you say a phrase Speech Recognition doesn't recognize it correctly even after training it.
-For this you can record a pronounciation of that word in the Speech Dictionary.
+For this you can record a pronunciation of that word in the Speech Dictionary.

 Here's how I do it:
 <ol>